kannankvs/md2/SONiC-User-Manual.md

 6) How to debug/troubleshoot mirroring issues?
 7) How to debug//troubleshoot ACL issues?
 8) How to debug/troubleshoot Everflow issues?
+9) what are the dockers & services that are running in SONiC? how to debug a particular docker and its state/status? can we restart a docker if it is not running? can we restart a docker if it had crashed earlier?
+10) What are the mandatory configurations required to bring up the SONiC?

 **Option2:Give generic commands that are commonly used to debug various problems**
 	(a) Check the Link down/Up status - Repeat of Point4.